LoginRadius/engineering-portal/content/blog/production-grade-development-using-docker-compose/index.md

 ![title](example-arch.png)

-The picture above depicts architecture of a hypothietical portal of flash sale.
+The picture above depicts architecture of a hypothetical portal of flash sale.

-*Flash Sale is an e-commerce concept, where an item is made available for sale to public on portal at a specific time and in a limited quantity.*
+*Flash Sale is an e-commerce concept, where an item is made available for sale to the public on a portal at a specific time and in a limited quantity.*

 The components of the application are